 What Is E-Notary?

-Electronic notarization allows you to sign and notarize documents in a digital format while still meeting in-person presence requirements.
+Electronic notarization (e-notary) allows you to sign and notarize documents digitally while still meeting Colorado’s in-person presence requirements.
+During an e-notarization, both the signer and the notary meet face-to-face, but the document, signature, and seal are completed electronically.

 -